apache/dubbo-website/content/en/overview/mannual/java-sdk/reference-manual/protocol/triple.md

 For specific examples of Streaming, please refer to [Streaming communication](/en/overview/mannual/java-sdk/tasks/protocols/triple/streaming).

 ## REST Support
 By adding annotations to the Java interface, REST-style triple services can be published.
-A specific code example can be found <a href="" target="_blank">here</a>.
+A specific code example can be found here.

 {{% alert title="Stream Semantics Guarantee" color="info" %}}
 Currently, the REST protocol only supports the `Java Interface` service definition model, unlike Dubbo and the triple protocol.
 In REST scenarios, we need to add annotations to the Interface, supporting both Spring MVC and JAX_RS annotations.